owid/etl/docs/data/faostat.md

 10. Use OWID's internal approval tool to visually inspect changes between the old and new versions of updated charts, and accept or reject changes.

-11. Create a new explorers step.
-For the moment, this has to be done manually:
+11. Update the explorers step `data://explorers/faostat/latest/food_explorer` (for the moment, this has to be done manually): Edit the version of its only dependency in the dag, so that it loads the latest garden step.
+It should be `data://garden/faostat/YYYY-MM-DD/faostat_food_explorer`.
-    * Duplicate the latest step in `etl/etl/steps/data/explorers/faostat/` and use the current date as the new version.
-    * Duplicate entry of explorers step in the dag, and replace versions (of the step itself and its dependencies) by the corresponding latest versions.

 12. Run the new etl explorers step, to generate the csv files for the global food explorer.

     ```bash
-    etl run explorers/faostat/YYYY-MM-DD/food_explorer
+    etl run explorers/faostat/latest/food_explorer
     ```

     Run internal sanity checks on the generated files.

+    !!! note

+        Sometimes items change in FAOSTAT.
+If that's the case, you may need to edit a file in the `owid-content` repository, namely `scripts/global-food-explorer/foods.csv`.
+Then, follow the instructions in `scripts/global-food-explorer/README.md`.

 13. Manually create a new garden dataset of additional variables `additional_variables` for the new version, and update its metadata.
 Then create a new grapher dataset too.
 Manually update all other datasets that use any faostat dataset as a dependency.